 He certainly knew that in the practical sense there was no good way to feed this many people in this remote area, but perhaps it was because Philip lived nearby (in Bethsaida) that He chose to ask him the question.

-Andrew took the same view as Philip' the only difference is that he knew of someone who had a little food.
+Andrew took the same view as Philip, the only difference being that he knew of someone who had a little food.

 The only response from Jesus was: